 The data breach should be notified first to the DPO of the company if at all, then to the INPDP.

-A controller may not process a minor's personal data without parental or legal guardian consent and the juvenile and the family court judge's authorisation (Article 28 of the Law).
+A controller may not process a minor's personal data without parental or legal guardian consent and the juvenile and the family court judge's authorization (Article 28 of the Law).
 In Tunisia, a minor is an individual under the age of 18.

-The communication of personal data to third parties without the express consent of the data subject, their heirs, or their tutor, given by any means that leaves a written trace, is prohibited, except when the data is necessary for public authorities' missions, for public security or national defence, for criminal prosecutions or for carrying out missions in accordance with the laws and regulations in force.
+The communication of personal data to third parties without the express consent of the data subject, their heirs, or their tutor, given by any means that leaves a written trace, is prohibited, except when the data is necessary for public authorities' missions, for public security or national defense, for criminal prosecutions or for carrying out missions in accordance with the laws and regulations in force.

-Please be advised that the processing of personal data that reveals, directly or indirectly, the racial and genetic origins, religious beliefs, political, philosophical and trade union belonging, or health is prohibited.
-However, the prohibition provided for the above will not apply to the processing for which the data subject has given their explicit consent by any means that leave a written trace or if the processing relates to personal data which have become obviously public or if the processing is necessary for historical or scientific purposes or if the processing is necessary for the protection of the data subject's vital interests.
+Please be advised that the processing of personal data that reveals, directly or indirectly, the racial and genetic origins, religious beliefs, political, philosophical, and trade union belonging, or health is prohibited.
+However, the prohibition provided for the above will not apply to the processing for which the data subject has given their explicit consent by any means that leave a written trace or if the processing relates to personal data which have become obviously public, or if the processing is necessary for historical or scientific purposes or if the processing is necessary for the protection of the data subject's vital interests.

-The data processor must observe the provisions of the Law and may act only under the data controller's authorised limitations.
+The data processor must observe the provisions of the Law and may act only under the data controller's authorized limitations.
 The data processor is bound by the same obligations as the data controller.
 Furthermore, the data processor must offer all the required and appropriate technical means to carry out its assignments.
 When the data controller entrusts, via subcontracting, to a data processor some or all the processing, it must choose the data processor very carefully.
 In case of violation of the provisions of the Law, the data controller and the data processor must bear any arising liability.